javierarce/epub-boilerplate/README.md

 This project uses epubcheck to validate the generated ePubs.
 If the build.sh script complains when running epubcheck, make sure you have java installed and it's in your PATH.

-If you need help running epubcheck read this step-by-step guide.
+If you need help running epubcheck read this <a href="http://blog.threepress.org/2010/12/16/running-epubcheck-on-your-computer/">step-by-step guide</a>.

 ## Use the check script to validate the book.